 Hello!
 Thanks for stopping by at Sophie’s Healthy Kitchen… My name is Sophie Bertrand, I have a BSc degree in Psychology and I am a qualified nutritionist having recently completed an MSc in Nutrition and Eating Disorders.
 Here you can find simple recipes that are as delicious as they are nutritious!
-Although I am not vegan, a lot of my recipes are plant based, as I tend to stick to plant-based foods.
-I do not use refined sugars, white flour, or any other processed ingredients; only using ingredients with nutritional value (most of time)!
-I think all food should be enjoyed in moderation and when I refer to ‘Sophie’s healthy kitchen’ not only am I referring to healthy food but a healthy relationship with food.
+Although I am not vegan, a lot of my recipes are plant based, as I love to encourage as much plant-based foods in ones diet.
+This is not to say that I am against meat eaters, just that no matter what your food choices are, we should make an effort to incorporate more plants into our diet.
+I am mindful about using ingredients with nutritional value (most of time) and I think all food should be enjoyed in moderation.
+When I refer to ‘Sophie’s healthy kitchen’, I am referring to a healthy relationship with food and do not promote any kind of ‘fad’ or ‘detox’ diets that encourage restriction of foods and calories; I simply encourage healthy and well balanced eating.
 See my most recent blog posts here.
 I also blog for Physique Sports Ltd, writing health and fitness content for their website.

 Eating for health is extremely important, and something I am incredibly passionate about.
 There are so many different aspects of our health that we need to be aware of: a healthy heart, healthy kidneys, healthy liver, strong bones, mental health….
 The list goes on.
 Although we cannot always control our health, there are ways in which we can help maintain a healthy lifestyle and improve our wellbeing- and I have been educated to believe that we can do this through diet.
 Now, a ‘diet’ is not a term I use for weight loss.
 Magazines and media tell us that a diet is something someone goes on when trying to lose weight.
 However, it is actually a term used to describe the kinds of food one eats.
 We shouldn’t be ‘dieting’ to lose weight, we should be looking at our diet and asking ourselves: ‘Is my body getting all the essential nutrients it needs?’.
 When I eat, cook or bake, I am always aware of what that food contains, and what nutritional value its providing me with.
 I always opt for the healthier option when baking- not all cakes have to be unhealthy, or created with processed ingredients.
 I wanted to explore, and demonstrate that healthy eating isn’t boring!
 It shouldn’t be a task or a challenge; it should be a way of life.
 I am always reading and researching about what foods can be added to ones diet to improve certain aspects of health- be sure to check out my posts on the ‘nutrition‘ page and keep up with my healthy recipes.
 I hope you enjoy reading and learning about how to create healthier ‘treats’ and how to add nutritional value to your diet.
 Please be aware that this is not a ‘weight-loss’ website.